Crypto Adoption Around the World: Malta

 Malta’s progressive regulatory environment and strategic vision for the blockchain and digital asset industry have positioned the country as a global leader in crypto adoption.

-Chainalysis’ 2024 Global Crypto Adoption Index report places Malta’s index score at 0.001 and index rank at 135 which is due to various factors, including the country’s relatively small population.
+Chainalysis’ 2025 Global Crypto Adoption Index report places Malta’s index score at 0.005 and index rank at 113 globally in 2025, reflecting the country’s relatively small population while maintaining its position as a regulatory leader in the crypto space.

 The country’s government has embraced cryptocurrencies as a key driver of economic growth, attracting major crypto exchanges and blockchain companies through its clear legal framework and business-friendly policies.